TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 rails generate scaffold car make:string model:string year:integer
 ~~~

-**NOTE (Feb 8, 2019) If you get an error with the above command: Edit the Gemfile with your text editor (if you're using VSCode, run `code Gemfile` in the terminal to open it for you), and change the line that reads `gem 'sqlite3'` to `gem 'sqlite3' , '~> 1.3.13'`, save the file, run `bundle install` and then the `rails generate` command above once more.**
+**(Feb 8, 2019) NOTE: If you get an error with the above command, follow these steps:**
+ 1. Open your Gemfile in a text editor.
+If you use VSCode, you can do that by typing `code Gemfile`.
+Change the line that reads `gem ‘sqlite3’` to `gem 'sqlite3' , '~> 1.3.13'`.
+Save the file.
+ 2. In the terminal, run `bundle install`.
+ 3. Now that SQLite is working properly, run `rails generate scaffold car make:string model:string year:integer` again.

 After generating the scaffolds, we need to migrate the database.